Naterra/Super-Hero-App/README.md

 ## Super Hero App
-Welcome to the Super Hero App,<br>
+Welcome to the Super Hero App,
  authorize and discover heroes and villains in the universe :)